Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 debugging in Python, VSCode and Copilot.
 [Gabe - we can discuss this more]

+****Attendance:****
+Official written attendance will not be taken.
+Quizzes may be administered unannounced during any lecture hour, and online surveys will be conducted in class.
+A student who misses a quiz will not receive credit and will not be offered a make-up quiz, unless he/she has given prior notification of absence from lecture to me (not the TA).

+****Homework Policies:****
+1. Homework assignments will be assigned throughout the semester.
+2. Your assignments must be neat and legible, or points will be deducted.
+3. Your assignments must give details outlining how you got to your solution, or points will not be granted.
+4. You will upload your homework through Canvas by the due date and time specified.
+Typed and written assignments are acceptable.
+5. Use of AI for homework and projects is permitted, provided that its role is clearly defined.
+6. NO LATE HOMEWORKS WILL BE ACCEPTED WITHOUT PRIOR PERMISSION.

 **Software**
 Some words about specialized software including Simio, Flexsim, Anylogic, and Arena.
 Our strategy of using Python and XLRisk.
 That as